chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 Lovely isn't it?
 ![placeholder](https://raw.githubusercontent.com/chriswebb09/chriswebb09.github.io/master/public/screenshot.png "Raw web content")

-In part 2, we'll go over what you should with that data you just scraped.
+In part 2, we'll go over what we need to do with that data to make sense of it in a way that a reasonable person could work with.